 FREQUENTLY ASKED QUESTIONS

 Mediation is a opportunity for the people in dispute to meet with a neutral and impartial person who will help them discuss their concerns, exchange information, and explore various options and alternatives in the hope of finding a solution acceptable to all involved.
 The mediator will work to help the disputants reach a mutually acceptable agreement and will not decide the matter.

 WHAT IS THE ROLE OF THE MEDIATOR?

 The role of the mediator is to reduce obstacles to communication, assist in the identification of issues and exploration of alternatives, and otherwise facilitate voluntary agreements resolving the dispute.

 WHO ARE THE DECISION MAKERS?

-The Homeowner(s), Plaintiff (Lender), and all other parties are the decision makers.
+The parties to a dispute are the decision makers.

 IS MEDIATION CONFIDENTIAL?

 Yes, Florida law (F.S.44.401 – 44.406) provides that mediation communications are confidential and privileged if the mediation is court ordered or the parties use a Florida Supreme Court certified Mediator.
 Generally parties are not permitted to disclose mediation communications with anyone else other than another mediation participant or the participant's attorney.
 However there are some exceptions to the mediation confidentiality and privilege protections.